Membership and Dues

 - The Executive Committee is comprised of the CNAP officers.

 - Officers may be CNAP Board members or individual Supporting Members.
 Officers are selected by majority vote of APRN group members in attendance at a regular CNAP meeting.
+If an officer resigns, the Executive Committee may nominate a replacement, and the Board may vote by email.

 - At the August or September meeting each year, the Chair requests volunteers who are willing to assume the responsibilities of each office to serve terms as described below.